My favorite part [about student leadership] is the community that you form and the connections you make on campus through the events.

 Global and Local Engagement

 Global and Local Engagement (GLE) plans a variety of educational and experiential opportunities for UNW students.
 These help students think more about their role in their local and global communities.
-In this club, there is an Executive Director, Associate, and Media & Marketing Associate roles for students to experience leadership.
+In this organization, there is an Executive Director, Event Associate, and Media & Marketing Associate roles for students to experience leadership.

-Intercultural Programs & Service
+Intercultural Programs & Services

 Tapestry is a student organization focuses on providing programming that cultivates a community where every person experiences a deep sense of belonging and affirmation of their identity in Christ, expressed within each person’s distinct culture.
 Leadership roles on this team include President, Vice President of Annual Events, Vice President of Seasonal Events, Senior